 Related: Pressure injury prevention & treatment in healthcare facilities.

-Airisana™ Therapeutic Support Surface Systems uses a combination of technological innovations to provide evidence-based solutions for Pressure Injury prevention and patient care.
+Airisana™ alternating pressure mattress and therapeutic system uses a combination of technological innovations to provide evidence-based solutions for Pressure Injury prevention and patient care.
 Features such as pressure redistribution, alternating pressure, targeted airflow delivery, low air loss, and optimum immersion and envelopment effectively address the major causes of HAPI without hindering the multiple disciplinary care a patient often needs.
 To learn more about the Airisana product click here.